Battle of Svay Rieng: Battle

-On 27 March PAVN sapper units attacked Đức Huệ (10.93°N 106.2°E) which was held by the ARVN 83rd Ranger Battalion.
+On 27 March 1974, PAVN sapper units attacked Đức Huệ (10.93°N 106.2°E) which was held by the ARVN 83rd Ranger Battalion.
 The initial attack was repulsed as was a subsequent infantry attack by the PAVN 5th Division.
 Following the failure of these attacks the PAVN laid siege to Đức Huệ.

 Under orders to maintain a loose siege of Đức Huệ, the PAVN, assisted by the local sapper battalion, blocked the only land access to the camp and continued the artillery bombardment but abandoned the idea of taking it by storm.
 On the ARVN side, the 25th Division committed a task force consisting of a battalion of the 46th Infantry Regiment, a battalion of the 50th Infantry Regiment, and a tank company to break the siege.
 Fighting raged in the paddies east and north of the camp for several days, and the Republic of Vietnam Air Force (RVNAF) provided effective support to the counterattacking infantry, losing an A-1 Skyraider and an observation aircraft to SA-7 antiaircraft missiles.
 Meanwhile, the ARVN task force command post was hit by PAVN 107mm. rocket fire and the commander was one of those killed.
 As April wore on, the threat of renewed assaults on Đức Huệ by the PAVN 5th Division remained.
 The situation was particularly dangerous because the PAVN 7th and 9th Divisions were probing aggressively in the eastern part of III Corps.
-Lt.
-Gen. Phạm Quốc Thuần, III Corps commander, determined that he must reduce the threat to his western flank and the Tây Ninh corridor while he had the opportunity to do so before the onset of the southwest monsoon.
+Lieutenant general Phạm Quốc Thuần, III Corps commander, determined that he must reduce the threat to his western flank and the Tây Ninh corridor while he had the opportunity to do so before the onset of the southwest monsoon.
 After the rains started, most of the land around Đức Huệ and the Angel's Wing (11.03°N 106.163°E) would be under water.